aalhuz/navex/README.md

 # navex

-Navex will be available in early August.
+Navex will be available soon.